 Is the Linea Nigra a stretch mark?

-No, the Linea Nigra cannot be classed as a stretch mark.
-A stretch mark is literally the distention of the skin caused by overstretching.
+No, it cannot be classed as a stretch mark.
+A stretch mark is literally the distention of the skin caused by over stretching.
 Stretch marks affect the dermis (middle) layer of the skin and leave an embossed or indented visible scar on the surface of the skin.
 The Linea Nigra only affects the epidermis – the top layer of your skin, and so is comparable to a tan rather than a stretch mark, and can fade on its own without a trace, whereas a stretch mark is permanent.

 How long does it take the Linea Nigra to fade?